Fred avoids red card for headbutt in Champions League clash between Manchester United and PSG | Goal.com

-Fred avoids red card for headbutt in Champions League clash between Manchester United and PSG
+Fred avoids red for headbutt in Champions League clash between Man United and PSG before later sending off

 Manchester United found themselves very lucky not to be both a goal and player down after 20 minutes against Paris Saint-Germain in their Champions League clash on Wednesday.